Since 1953 Diabetes Australia – Vic has been the leading charity and peak consumer body working to reduce the impact of diabetes.

-Our offices are located at in the CBD at Elizabeth Street and Queensberry Street, Campbellfield and Geelong.
+Our offices are located in the Melbourne CBD at Elizabeth Street, Queensberry Street and Leicester Street, in Campbellfield and Geelong.

 What we do

-We offer a range of services including the Clothing Collection which collects second-hand household items seven days a week.
-We provide information about diabetes, products, services, programs, events and membership via our Diabetes Infoline 1300 136 588.
+We offer a range of services including the Clothing Collection which collects second-hand household items seven days a week. .
+We provide information about diabetes, products, services, programs, events and membership via our Diabetes Infoline Helpline Centre at 1300 136 588.
 We also facilitate over 60 diabetes community support groups throughout Victoria.

-We also run diabetes camps in conjunction with the Royals Children’s Hospital and Southern Health where children and teens with diabetes develop skills and confidence through their camp experiences.
+We also run diabetes kids camps in conjunction with Monash Health and the Royal Children’s Hospital where children and teens with diabetes develop independence through adventure.

-Our tailored education for specific target groups include:
+Our tailored education for specific target groups includes: